azunymous/easymodo/README.md

 configuration/secret mounting per environment.

 - `create` commands are useful for bootstrapping and then changing to suit your needs.
-- `modify` commands can be used predeploy such as for changing the version of the container.
+- `modify` commands can be used predeploy such as for changing the version or image of your application container.
+- `group` creates a kustomization with other kustomization folders.

 You can use these commands both imperatively (for bootstrapping) or declarative (hooking into another build tool or applying the created resources immediately).

 ## Usage